 You could also just use a potato masher, but it won't get as smooth and whipped as intended for this recipe.

-I would personally pair this with a simple grilled steak, seared salmon, or with my Creamy Rosemary Chicken.
+I would personally pair this with a simple Air Fryer Flank Steak, seared salmon or Shrimp Stuffed Salmon, or with my Creamy Rosemary Chicken.
 It would also be awesome for Thanksgiving or Christmas with turkey or a Whole Roast Chicken.

 To reheat garlic mashed cauliflower, simply place in the microwave for 30 second intervals, stirring between.
 Or you can place in an oven safe baking dish, covered with foil, and reheat till the temperature reaches 350 degrees F.